Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Equivalence of two Fredholm determinants by shift of contours

-Here for convenience we also use the kernel \eqref{3-26} where we set $\sharp$ to be some contours depicted in Fig.\ref{f3}.
-Note that by definition, one sees $K_{\infty}(m_1,m_2)= K(m_1,m_2;D_{\i})$, and $L(m_1,m_2)=-K(m_1,m_2;\tilde{C})$.
+Here for convenience we also use the notation \eqref{3-26} where we set $\sharp$ to be some contours depicted in Figure~\ref{f3}.
+Note that by definition, one sees $K_{\infty}(m_1,m_2)= K(m_1,m_2;D_{\i})$, and ${L(m_1,m_2)=-K\big(m_1,m_2;\tilde{C}\big)}$.
 Note that $\tilde{C}$ goes around the origin in negative direction.
 We now show that, from the properties of the $q$-Pochhammer symbol discussed in Appendix \ref{ac}, the following holds,

-In Fig. \ref{f3}, these contours are displayed in grey.
+In Figure~\ref{f3}, these contours are displayed in grey.
 These facts can be seen in the following way.
 In \eqref{3-26}, we focus on the integration of $w$,

 with $m\in\Z$ and $z\in C$ fixed.
-Here the contour $C$ is illustrated in \cref{f1}.
-We explain only the case $\sharp=\Gamma_{c_-}$ since the other cases follow in a similar way.
+Here the contour $C$ is illustrated in Figure~\ref{f1}.
+Hereafter, we will explain the case $\sharp=\Gamma_{c_-}$ in detail whereas in other cases we will give an outline only in the paragraph below \eqref{3-34} since the other cases follow in a similar way.

 First we note that \eqref{3-29} does not depend on the value of $c_-$, as can be seen as follows.
-We consider the contour integral \eqref{3-29} with $\sharp=R_1\cup R_2\cup R_3\cup R_4$ where $R_i,i=1,2,3,4$ are depicted in Fig. \ref{f3}.
+We consider the contour integral \eqref{3-29} with $\sharp=R_1\cup R_2\cup R_3\cup R_4$ where $R_i$, $i=1,2,3,4$ are depicted in Figure~\ref{f3}.
 Since there are no singularities inside the rectangle, the value of this integral is zero by the Cauchy's theorem.
-On the other hand from \cref{lc1} (ii) we find the contributions from both $R_2$ and $R_4$ are bounded by $c\exp[-Nc'\log^2 d]$ when $d>1$ for some constants $c$ and $c'$ thus they vanish when $d\rightarrow\i$.
+On the other hand from Lemma~\ref{lc1}\,(ii) we find the contributions from both $R_2$ and $R_4$ are bounded by $cd^m \exp\bigl[-Nc'\log^2 d\bigr]$ when $d>1$ for some constants $c$ and~$c'$, thus they vanish when $d\rightarrow\i$.
 Combining these facts, we find the contribution from $R_1$ is equal to that from $R_3$ as $d\rightarrow\i$ up to sign.